Liver Transplant (Deceased Donor)

 The patient was positioned supine.
 A bilateral subcostal incision with midline extension (Mercedes incision) was made.
 The hepatic ligaments were divided and the liver mobilized.
 The portal vein, hepatic artery, and infrahepatic/suprahepatic IVC were dissected and controlled.

-[PIGGYBACK TECHNIQUE:] The recipient IVC was preserved.
+[PIGGYBACK TECHNIQUE — CLASSICAL (Tzakis):] The recipient IVC was preserved.
 The hepatic veins were clamped and the liver removed.
-A cavo-cavostomy was performed between the donor suprahepatic vena cava and the recipient hepatic vein confluence using [3-0 Prolene].
+The three hepatic veins were confluenced into a common cuff.
+The donor suprahepatic IVC was anastomosed end-to-side to the recipient hepatic vein confluence cuff using running [3-0 Prolene].
+The donor infrahepatic IVC was oversewn and ligated.

 [CONVENTIONAL TECHNIQUE:] The suprahepatic and infrahepatic IVC were clamped and divided.
 The recipient liver was removed.
 IVC reconstruction was performed with running [3-0 Prolene] at the suprahepatic and infrahepatic positions.

-Portal vein anastomosis was performed end-to-end with running [5-0 / 6-0 Prolene].
+Portal vein anastomosis was performed end-to-end with running [6-0 Prolene] with a growth factor to prevent purse-stringing on reperfusion.
 Portal reperfusion performed.
 Hepatic artery anastomosis was performed end-to-end [/ using donor iliac artery conduit] with running [6-0 / 7-0 Prolene].
 Full reperfusion: [immediate color change and bile production confirmed].

 [Duct-to-duct biliary anastomosis performed with running [5-0 PDS] / Roux-en-Y hepaticojejunostomy performed.]
 [T-tube / stent / no drainage placed.]